Extend your filing deadline: Forms 7004 & 4868 are now available for business and personal tax extensions. File an extension now

 Signature:

 When you fill out Form 7004 online, you’ll need a digital authorization.
 This is done by the e-filing platform itself, if you are filing 1120-S extension online.
-For paper filings, you’ll need the signature of an authorized officer, partner, fiduciary, or other authorized entity representative.
+Form 7004 generally does not require a signature.
+Follow the filing method instructions carefully if using a provider or paper filing.

 Mistakes to avoid when filing 7004 for S-corporations